Skip to main content

 It ensures your vehicle is replaced after a covered total loss claim.
 This applies to new vehicles, and you must be the original owner.
 You will be paid enough money to replace your vehicle with a new similar product of the same quality and features.
 The amount paid will be based on the current market value.

-Do I need replacement cost insurance?
+Do I need replacement cost insurance for my car?

 It is not required.
 However, when you add replacement cost, you will ensure you will receive the same, or very similar, vehicle.

-How does replacement cost insurance work?
+How does replacement cost insurance work for vehicles?

 If your vehicle is stolen or considered a total loss, you will receive the same or similar vehicle you were driving at the time of the claim.
 Replacement cost insurance does expire.
 It is based on the original delivery date of your vehicle.